 How To Reach Chilika Wildlife Sanctuary

 Bhubaneswar airport located at a distance of 120 km is the nearest airport to the sanctuary.
 The nearest railheads are in Puri and Bhubaneswar.
-Chilika lake is accessible by road from both the cities.
+Chilika lake is accessible by road from both cities.

 9. Dandeli Wildlife Sanctuary

 Surrounded by thick forests, deep valleys and steep hills along the Western Ghats, Dandeli wildlife sanctuary is located in Karnataka.
 It is spread over an area of 866 sq km.

 The sanctuary is a part of the Anshi Dandeli Tiger Reserve.
 It is also an important elephant reserve, meant to protect wild elephants.
 Check this post you are interested to know more about Karnataka’s national parks.

 The Abundance of wildlife in this forest makes it one of the most sought-after wildlife sanctuaries in India.
 The sanctuary is home to the elusive black panther, Indian pangolin, sloth bear and many other mammal species.

 It is immensely rich in avifauna with nearly 200 bird species recorded in the sanctuary.
 You can see birds, like Malabar pied hornbill and great Indian hornbill.

 The sanctuary also offers a unique experience of crocodile spotting, which is a major attraction here.

 The best season to visit Dandeli wildlife sanctuary is from November to May.
 The ideal time for bird watching is during winters from November to February.
 Summers are the best time for spotting a plethora of wild animals.